Keycloak identity and access management dashboard on a desktop monitor overlooking the Toronto skyline at night

 Okta has 7,000+ integrations.
 Doesn't Keycloak fall short?

 Yes — Okta's OIN is a real moat for long-tail SaaS with quirky federation.
-Keycloak speaks SAML 2.0 and OIDC fluently, so any spec-compliant app integrates in under an hour.
+Keycloak speaks SAML 2.0 and OIDC fluently, so spec-compliant apps integrate quickly — typically a same-day exercise, not a project.
 For most mid-market estates the apps that matter are the standard 50–80 — all clean.
 If you're carrying 200+ niche SaaS tools and have zero engineering appetite to debug them, the OIN earns its line item.

 Does Keycloak get a FedRAMP ATO?

-FedRAMP authorises cloud service offerings, not software components.
-Keycloak itself doesn't carry an ATO.
-ThinSky-managed deployments stand up inside a FedRAMP-authorised hosting environment (AWS GovCloud, Azure Government, GCP for Government) as one component within that authorisation boundary.
+FedRAMP authorises cloud service offerings, not software components — Keycloak itself doesn't carry an ATO.
+Keycloak can run inside a FedRAMP-authorised hosting environment as one component within that boundary; engagements in those regimes are scoped case-by-case.
 The IAM controls map to NIST SP 800-53 IA-family without modification.

 We don't have JVM operators.
 Why pay for managed Keycloak instead of just buying SaaS?